liamcottle/rnode-flasher/README.md

 ## TODO

 - support configuring eeprom with device signatures and firmware hashes
-- support configuring tnc mode, also useful for the [transport node firmware](https://github.com/attermann/microReticulum_Firmware/commits/transport_node/)
-- support other devices, such as ESP32/Heltec V3
 - support flashing existing firmware files from api
 - calculate on air bitrate based on tnc settings
 - try using [web-serial-polyfill](https://github.com/google/web-serial-polyfill) to support flashing from Android device?
-- try using [esptool-js](https://github.com/espressif/esptool-js) for flashing ESP32 boards
-- host all scripts, cryptojs, vuejs, tailwindcss etc locally to support offline use of flasher

 ## License